kirens-dotfiles/.files/README.md

 # Installation
 TODO: Will be updated on next install to reflect changes in nix-setup.

-This is the steps I used last time I installed NixOS on my laptop, heavily inspired by [this](https://gist.github.com/martijnvermaat/76f2e24d0239470dd71050358b4d5134) guide.
+These are the steps I used last time I installed NixOS on my laptop, heavily inspired by [this](https://gist.github.com/martijnvermaat/76f2e24d0239470dd71050358b4d5134) guide.

 ## Setup disks